TataSher/CV/README.md

 ### Teamwork and Leadership

-As someone who was a practicing Architect for many years, I have plenty of experience leading and participating in varied teams of people.
-I enjoy social interactions and enabling the projects to evolve in a fun yet efficient way.
-I also strongly believe that sharing quality information and coaching is essential for a healthy working environment.
+As someone who was a practicing Architect for many years, I have plenty of experience leading and participating in various teams of people.
+Enabling the projects to evolve in a fun yet efficient way is what I find most enjoyable.
+A believer that sharing quality information and coaching is essential for a healthy working environment.

 **Key Achievements:**
 - I was a lead Architect of an office building project for several years and in this role, you need to not only lead a team of your fellow architects but also coordinate all the consultants and heavily engage with the contractor and client teams.
 To complete any architectural project you need to be able to communicate your ideas clearly, manage your and your team's time efficiently and be able to respond quickly to any arising queries.